OUR HISTORY

 2023

-Oakledge For All celebrates the Grand Opening of Burlington's first Universally Accessible Playground in November.
+Oakledge for All celebrates the grand opening of Burlington's first Universally Accessible playground in November.

 2024

-Launches Playgrounds for All Forever to raise funds to create more opportunities for universally accessible play in Burlington’s parks.
+The Foundation launches Playgrounds for All Forever to raise funds to create more opportunities for universally accessible play in Burlington’s parks.